-- Destroying, removing, concealing, encumbering, transferring, or otherwise harming or reducing the value of the estate of one or both parties.
+- Destroying, removing, concealing, encumbering, transferring, or otherwise harming or reducing the estate value of one or both parties.

 Example #2 - Stripping the House Including Taking the Pets

-So, your pet would fall under the same general category as your bank accounts, lawn mower, and silverware.
-If this sounds harsh, it is not intended to be, but I do mean to make a point of sorts.
+So, your pet would fall under the same general category as your bank accounts, lawnmower, and silverware.
+If this sounds harsh, it is not intended to be, but I mean to make a point of sorts.